Healthcare in South Korea: Deterioration of low-fee specialties

 Pediatric care relies especially on volume to compensate for its low fees.
 Decades of declining birth rates have discouraged South Korean doctors from entering what they fear to be a field without a future.
 The number of pediatric facilities in Seoul fell by 12.5 percent between 2018 and 2022, compared to an increase of 76.8 percent for psychiatry clinics and a 41.2 percent rise for anesthesiology centers.
 Conditions such as overcrowded waiting rooms and a shortage of hospital beds have led to the death of at least one child.
 The difficulty in obtaining pediatric care is causing many South Korean couples to reconsider having babies.

 Since the 1990s, there have been significant improvements in neonatal intensive care in Korea; however, there remains a deficiency in both facilities and equipment within NICUs.
 71.1% of the required beds for neonatal intensive care are available, and the distribution of mechanical ventilators to NICUs capable of handling such care is inadequate.
 The shortage of doctors results in a high patient-to-doctor ratio, while nurses face the challenge of caring for 7.7 patients each, making it difficult to provide sufficient intensive care.
 Insufficient investment by hospitals is identified as the root cause, stemming from inadequate reimbursement through health insurance.

 The healthcare infrastructure for childbirth has deteriorated, which can be attributed to a reduction in the number of maternity hospitals, compounded by financial difficulties resulting from inadequate medical fee reimbursements for childbirth.
 The situation is further exacerbated by a shortage of skilled obstetricians capable of providing expert care during childbirth.
 Additionally, significant legal pressures have discouraged promising medical students from pursuing careers in obstetrics and gynecology, contributing to an aging and imbalanced gender distribution within these professions.

-Decline of local public hospitals

-The core issue for local public hospitals in South Korea lies in the inherent conflict between serving public interest and achieving profitability.
-They are mandated to fulfill a public mission, encompassing tasks like establishing a medical safety net for low-income individuals and managing financially unsustainable medical facilities and emergency healthcare situations.
-Simultaneously, they are expected to pursue profitability by delivering high-quality care through competition and operating as an independent, self-sustaining entity following private business principles.
-The decline in inpatient revenue at local public hospitals can be attributed to several factors, including low reimbursement rates, the provision of charitable care to individuals with low incomes, and the delivery of low-revenue-generating services such as obstetrics and gynecology and pediatric services in medically underserved regions.
-Local public hospitals have received very little from the central government.